 If your SuperWEB2 system has been set up for multiple languages, then the language used in the download will depend on what language(s) you have currently selected in SuperWEB2:

-- If the current database has been configured to support multiple languages, then the download will use the language currently selected from the Dataset Language menu.
+- If the current dataset has been configured to support multiple languages, then the download will use the language currently selected from the Dataset Language menu.

-- If the current database is only in a single language, then the fields from the database itself will be shown in the database's language, but any additional text included in the download will be in the currently selected user interface language.
+- If the current dataset is only in a single language, then the fields from the dataset itself will be shown in the dataset's language, but any additional text included in the download will be in the currently selected user interface language.